annettebalmes/annettebalmes.github.io/_posts/2023-10-06-NDVI-analysis.md

     frameborder="0">
 </iframe>

 Finally, to see how the area has fared over the last decade, I plotted values from before and after the fire, while taking a more in depth look at if the fire dropped more inside the boundary than outside.
 This plot shows the values as well for 2010-2023, and shows a vertical line where the fire occured.
+Despite 25,000 pounds of planting wildflowers and grasses, the area has barely recovered.

 <iframe src="/assets/ndvi/ndvi_pre_post_fire_to_present.html"
     sandbox="allow-same-origin allow-scripts"